What is Pupil Premium funding?

 Our aims for PE and sport at Browick Road:

-- To enhance PE and sport provision as we become a primary school.
-This will include the development of the hall for a wide range of sporting activities, a multi-use games area for all-year and all-weather sport and increased participation in competitive sport at local and national level.
+- To enhance PE and sport provision across the school.
+This includes the use of the hall for a wide range of sporting activities, a running track for all-year and all-weather sport and increased participation in competitive sport at local and national level.

 - To develop in children a love of physical activity through exercise and sport to promote a healthy lifestyle both now and in the future.